Tampines Bus Interchange: Redevelopment plans

-As mentioned in the URA Draft 2013, Redevelopment for TBI into an Integrated Transport Hub (ITH) was planned to start after the opening of Downtown Line Stage 3 in end-2017, to make transfers between rail and bus networks more convenient.
+The Tampines Temporary Bus Interchange will be an extension of Tampines Concourse Bus Interchange.
+Construction will start in 2028 and will complete in 2030, some services will be moving to Tampines North as a result.

+Tampines Gateway (as an integrated transport hub and premium shopping centre like Resorts World Genting) will open in 2035.

 Incidents

 A major gridlock occurred on 14 December 2017, due to a car breakdown near the TBI.
 This was exacerbated by the evening peak-hour traffic.
 As a result, buses departing the interchange were trapped within the bus park for up to one hour.
 Similar incidents have occurred in the past due to poor traffic light timings, though they are rare and usually resolved within a day.

-On 28 October 2010, the undercarriage of an off-service SBS Transit bus burst into flames.
+On 28 October 2010, the undercarriage of an off-service SBS Transit bus (SBS1932E) burst into flames.
 The Singapore Civil Defence Force said it received a call at about 2pm and sent two fire engines to the scene.
 The blaze was quickly put out and no one was hurt in the incident.
+As such, it was not extended after the initial lifespan of 17 years.